gatsbyjs/gatsby/README.md

 <h1>Hello World</h1>
 ```

-Gatsby will additionally pull data out of js|jsx files.
-The files are statically analyzed and an `exports.data` object is pulled.
-An example as follows.
+In a .js|.jsx file, export a data object to set your metadata variables, like so:
 ```
+import React from 'react'

 exports.data = {
-  title: 'This is a title'
+  title: 'This is a title',
 }

+export default MyComponent ...
 ```

 ### Structure of a Gatsby site